A05annex/SwervePathPlanning/README.md

 <ul>
 <li>right click on the <i>field position handle</i> of the control point;</li>
 <li>from the context menu, select <b>Delete Control Point</b>.
 The control point will be deleted, and
-the timing for all other control points will remain unchanged. unchanged</li>
+the timing for all other control points will remain unchanged.</li>
 </ul></li>
 <li>Adding a Control Point:
 <ul>